 - 1. Check the box Finder access. - 2.
 Select the time zone of the user. - 3.
 Optional: Check the box Allow editing of application and object tags to let users with the current profile manually modify the tags of objects in the Finder. - 4.
 Optional: Check the box Allow system configuration to let users with the current profile edit categories, services, metrics, scores, and global alerts, as well as import and export content, or manually synchronize users and devices with Active Directory.
 You can only select this option if you gave full access to the profile in the privacy settings of the previous step. - 5.
 Optional: Check the box Allow editing of remote actions to let users with the current profile add and modify automation scripts.
 This option requires the profile to have full access to data in the privacy settings and an unrestricted view domain in at least one of the defined hierarchies. - 6.
 Optional: Check the box Allow API of remote actions to let users with the current profile execute remote actions programmatically through the automation API.
 This option requires the profile to have full access to data in the privacy settings and an unrestricted view domain in at least one of the defined hierarchies. - 7.
 Optional: Check the box Allow editing of campaigns to let users with the current profile create, modify, and publish campaigns to get end-user feedback.
-This option requires the profile to have full access to data in the privacy settings and an unrestricted view domain in at least one of the defined hierarchies. - 8.
-Optional: Check the box Allow management of web API V1 (deprecated) to let users with the current profile publish and edit web API investigations in the Finder.
-The profile must have full access in the privacy settings, an unrestricted view domain in at least one of the defined hierarchies, and full Web & Cloud visibility (see below) to be eligible for the management of the web API. - 9.
-Optional: Check the box Allow management of Collectors to let users with the current profile follow and control the deployment of the Collector from the Finder.
-Again, you can only select this option if you gave full access to the profile in the privacy settings of the previous step. - 10.
-Optional: If you have purchased the Web & Cloud module, set the visibility level of the users with the current profile to restricted or full in the list under Web & Cloud visibility. - 11.
+This option requires the profile to have full access to data in the privacy settings and an unrestricted view domain in at least one of the defined hierarchies.

+- 8. Optional: Check the box Allow management of Collectors to let users with the current profile follow and control the deployment of the Collector from the Finder.
+Again, you can only select this option if you gave full access to the profile in the privacy settings of the previous step. - 9.
+Set the visibility level of Web & Cloud information for the users with the current profile to either restricted or full in the list under Web & Cloud visibility. - 10.
 Click Finish to end the creation of the profile.
 The profile is added to the list of profiles in the dashboard.